ngraczykowski/iris-root/organization-name-agent/README.md

 ## Scores reduction

 Reducing scores from comparison into single solution, for example MATCH / INCONCLUSIVE / NO_MATCH.

+### Setting minimal solution from names preconditions
+If any name from compared pair does not meet the conditions specified in [config file](#config), the pair will never end as NO_MATCH - the minimal possible solution will be INCONCLUSIVE.

+### Reducing by rules

 Reducing algorithm is defined in [config file](#config), reduction-rules.yaml.
 There are two type of rules:
   * basic feature rule